If you’re ready to finally (seriously this time) get into better shape, you might be considering pilates as your workout

 But what kind of results can you expect to see after one month (or about 20 to 30 sessions) of pilates?
 Will you lose weight?
 Develop a more defined core?
 Build up leg or arm muscles?

 During your first month of pilates, you should expect a greater sense of comfort and mobility in your body.
-These stretches aren’t necessarily calorie burners, but combined with a healthy diet, you can definitely expect to see some improvements in your overall health.
+These moves aren’t necessarily calorie burners, but combined with a healthy diet, you can definitely expect to see some improvements in your overall health.

 More than anything, you can expect greater flexibility — especially after regular reformer pilates classes.
 A major goal of pilates is to elongate the spine and develop a greater sense of balance.
 You won’t get a six-pack, but you may find that it’s much easier to touch your toes and reach items on the top shelf.

 Your body and mood will continue to improve over time.

 I spoke with several people associated with pilates studios to gain a better understanding of what you can expect one month after starting these workouts.
 As long as you’re committed, you can expect to see plenty of progress within those first 30 days.

 Pilates (both on the mat and reformer machine) is a great way to tone up certain areas on your body, such as your stomach and glutes.

 If your primary workout goal is weight loss, then pilates definitely burns calories.
 However, you won’t see the same kind of burn you can expect with other cardio exercises like running.